MathsJL/MathsJL.github.io/README.md

 # Welcome!
 To join Maths Jam Leuven (MJL) get in contact:

 ## Physical MathsJam
-[fr] Chaque avant-dernier mardi du mois
+[fr] 🇫🇷 Chaque avant-dernier mardi du mois

-[de] Jeden von letzten Dienstag, monatlich
+[de] 🇩🇪 Jeden von letzten Dienstag, monatlich

-[nl] Elke voorlaatste dinsdag, maandelijks Every penultimate tuesday, monthly Coming MathsJams: 23/05, ...
+[nl] 🇳🇱 Elke voorlaatste dinsdag, maandelijks

+[en] 🇬🇧 Every penultimate tuesday, monthly Coming MathsJams: 23/05, ...

-[en] Meet up *physically* on the second to last tuesday of each month in **[OPEK Leuven](https://www.openstreetmap.org/way/94781952)**
+Meet up *physically* on the second to last tuesday of each month in **[OPEK Leuven](https://www.openstreetmap.org/way/94781952)**

 ![What flags are contained by the flag of Norway teaser puzzle](./may23teaser.png)